 - One of the main requirements of getting a work permit is the medical checkup.
 The medical should be done at the country of origin from an approved GAMCA medical Centre and also upon the arrival to Bahrain after getting the permit.
 The list of Medical centres approved in Bahrain PDF (373 KB)

-- Medical Checkup not required for the dependent visa.
+- Medical Checkup not required for the dependant visa.

 Expatriate employees coming to Bahrain from abroad and those already residing in Bahrain should follow the below steps to complete the medical examination procedure: